Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation: Numerical Experiments

 \subsubsection{Baseline comparison}

-Compared with centralized and heuristic baselines, the decentralized algorithm with $\kappa>0$ consistently achieves overload-free solutions.
+Compared with the centralized GA benchmark and heuristic baseline, the decentralized algorithm with $\kappa>0$ consistently achieves overload-free solutions.
 The centralized solver reduces overload substantially but often fails to reach a strictly feasible schedule, leaving a small residual overload, while the FCFS heuristic performs the worst, with only a 2.5\% reduction on average (\Cref{fig:result-box_cost}).

 Computation times reveal a similar pattern: $\kappa=0$ converges fastest, while $\kappa>0$ cases require approximately 50-57\% longer total runtime than the centralized solver (\Cref{fig:result-box_time}).
 Nevertheless, the decentralized algorithm reaches the overload level achieved by the centralized solver within a comparable time frame, requiring about 92–101\% of the centralized runtime.
 Because computation is distributed among agents, the per-agent effort remains on the order of $1/m$ of the centralized load, corresponding to only about 4-6\% of the centralized solver's total runtime.